MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/_build/html/_sources/user_guide/pre_processing.rst.txt

 .. image:: ../_static/_images/abc_strip.png
    :width: 1440

+.. _strips:

 The column labeled A in the above image, represents **strips** of our image, which are tiled horizontally into a full image.

 Each Z-Plane is written before moving onto the next timestep, e.g.:
 - z-plane 1 @ timepoint 1, z-plane 2 @ timepoint 1, z-plane 3 @ timepoint 1, etc.

-Thus, another task :ref:`convertScanImageTiffToVolume` accomplishes are reordering this tiff stack to be:
+Thus, another task :func:`convertScanImageTiffToVolume` accomplishes are reordering this tiff stack to be:
 - z-plane 1 @ timepont 1, z-plane 1 @ timepoint 2, etc ..

 The output `volumetric time-series` has dimensions `[Y,X,Z,T]`.